-For purposes of retention, academic good standing for all students in University College is defined in the Academic Good Standing table below.
+For purposes of retention, academic good standing for all students in University College is defined as follows:

 Total Hours Earned Minimum Cumulative GPA

 24 or fewer 1.60

 25-55 1.75

 56 or more 2.00

-A student who does not maintain the minimum GPA standard after each fall or spring semester is placed on academic probation.
+A student who does not maintain the minimum GPA after each fall or spring semester is placed on academic probation.
 A student placed on academic probation or continuing probation must meet with an academic advisor before registration for the subsequent semester.
 A student placed on academic probation has one semester to raise his or her cumulative or semester GPA to meet the academic good standing criteria; otherwise, the student may be disqualified.
 A student who has been disqualified is not permitted to enroll for the fall or spring semester.

-Students may remain designated as exploratory major status until they complete 45 semester hours.
-Students who have not declared a major by the time they have completed 45 semester hours are placed on hold, which prevents registration for future ASU semesters, until the student has declared a major.
+Students may remain designated as exploratory major status until they complete 45 credit hours.
+Students who have not declared a major by the time they have completed 45 credit hours are placed on hold, which prevents registration for future ASU semesters, until the student has declared a major.